JerryI/wljs-docs/docs/frontend/Reference/Plotting Functions/AnimatePlot.md

 AnimatePlot[f_, {x, min, max}, {t, min, max}, opts___]
 ```

-a dynamic alternative to [Plot](frontend/Reference/Plotting%20Functions/Plot.md) and Mathematica's `Animate`, that samples all frames and creates live animation from them.
+a dynamic alternative to [Plot](frontend/Reference/Plotting%20Functions/Plot.md) and Mathematica's `Animate`, that samples all frames and creates live animation using them.

 `f` has return `_Real` or `{__Real}` (in a case of multiple curves)